bluecaret/family-cookbook/docs/recipe/japanese-fried-chicken-karaage.md

   - main
   - chicken
 excerpt: 'Bite-sized chicken pieces marinated in soy sauce, ginger, and garlic, then coated in flour or starch and deep-fried.'
+noRecipe: 'Bite-sized chicken pieces marinated in soy sauce, ginger, and garlic, then coated in flour or starch and deep-fried.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Bite-sized chicken pieces marinated in soy sauce, ginger, and garlic, then coated in flour or starch and deep-fried.